What You'll Learn

 - Suicidal thoughts

-This sudden-onset OCD along with a host of other disorienting symptoms—was first identified in the late 1990s by Dr. Susan Swedo, who is the chief of pediatrics and developmental neuroscience at the National Institute of Mental Health (NIMH).
+This sudden-onset OCD — along with a host of other disorienting symptoms — was first identified in the late 1990s by Susan Swedo, MD, the chief of pediatrics and developmental neuroscience at the National Institute of Mental Health (NIMH).
 It was named PANDAS—that is, pediatric autoimmune neuropsychiatric disorder associated with streptococcus—because onset seemed to be linked to infection, and strep was the most common of those infections, as well as one that had already been examined extensively.
 “A disease mechanism is easier to define for a single organism,” Dr. Swedo explains.
 That said, they knew at the time, Dr. Swedo adds, that some other infections can also be linked to this set of symptoms.

 PANDAS is usually diagnosed in children who have what doctors call “occult” strep infections—that is, children who can be “carriers” of the infection to others, but do not show symptoms, and hence don’t get treatment.
 It happens in about 1 in 1,000 children, and three times as often in boys than girls, explains Dr. Swedo.
 It’s defined as a pre-pubertal condition, since most kids, by the time they hit adolescence, have developed immunity to strep, so onset isn’t likely to occur after that, though PANDAS symptoms will continue to occur intermittently.
 Sometimes these symptoms grow worse with each flare-up, or what doctors call “exacerbation.”